Eagle-class patrol craft: Involvement of Ford Motor Company

-In June 1917, President of the United States Woodrow Wilson had summoned auto-builder Henry Ford to Washington in the hope of getting him to serve on the United States Shipping Board.
+In June 1917, President Woodrow Wilson had summoned auto-builder Henry Ford to Washington in the hope of getting him to serve on the United States Shipping Board.
 Wilson felt that Ford, with his knowledge of mass production techniques, could immensely speed the building of ships in quantity.
 Apprised of the need for anti-submarine vessels to combat the U-boat menace, Ford replied, "what we want is one type of ship in large numbers."

 On 7 November, Ford accepted membership on the Shipping Board and an active advisory role.
 Examining the Navy's plans for the projected steel patrol ships, Ford urged that all hull plates be flat so that they could be produced quickly in quantity and he also persuaded the Navy to accept steam turbines instead of reciprocating steam engines.

 At this point, Secretary of the Navy Josephus Daniels was drawn into the project.
 He recognized that no facilities were available at the Navy yards for building new craft and asked Ford if he would undertake the task.
 Ford agreed, and, in January 1918, he was directed to proceed with the building of 100 of them.
 Later on, 12 more were added for delivery to the Italian government.

 The first boat was launched on 11 July 1918.
 According to Ford, "They were built simply by applying our production principles to a new product."